-For the Initial Application Phase, all MF developments seeking funding from Minnesota Housing must download the current Multifamily Intended Methods Worksheet (MF IMW) that can be found on the Minnesota Housing Building Standards webpage and complete as follows:
+For the Initial Application Phase, all MF developments seeking funding from Minnesota Housing must download the current Multifamily Intended Methods Worksheet (MF IMW) that can be found on Minnesota Housing's Building Standards webpage and complete as follows:

 - 1. Provide project information (Project Name, Location, etc.). - 2.
 Indicate the "Application" Submittal Phase on the top right of the first page of the MF IMW. - 3.
 Indicate "Construction Type."
-For additions or new buildings part of a rehab project, indicate all applicable construction types. - 4.
-Indicate "Yes" or "No" for "Rural/ Tribal/ or Small Town".
-Refer to Appendix A of the 2020 EGCC for criteria to classify as a Rural/ Tribal/ or Small Town. - 5.
+For additions or new buildings part of a rehab project, indicate all applicable construction types.

+- 4. Indicate "Yes" or "No" for "Rural/Tribal/or Small Town".
+Refer to Appendix A of the 2020 EGCCTM for criteria to classify as a Rural/Tribal/or Small Town. - 5.
 For each criterion, check either "Yes," "No," "Not Applicable" (N/A), or "Waiver Request" (WR) under the "Intent to Comply" (Column D).
-All applicable Mandatory criteria must be included.

-- 6. For each Optional criterion selected, indicate the number of Optional points under the "Selected Optional Points" (OP) (Column D). - 7.
+All applicable Mandatory criteria must be included. - 6.
+For each Optional criterion selected, indicate the number of Optional points under the "Selected Optional Points" (OP) (Column D). - 7.
 For each applicable and selected criterion, provide an explanation under the "How Will Criteria Be Implemented?
 And where in the plans, specifications, or other place will compliance be compliance documented?"
 (Column E). - 8.
-If a waiver is being requested, it must be included on a separate Minnesota Housing Waiver Request form available on the Minnesota Housing Building Standards webpage. - 9.
-The borrower/developer/owner and the architect of record/borrower's architect must sign and date the "Intent to Comply Certification Initial Application Phase."
+If a waiver is being requested, it must be included on a separate Minnesota Housing Waiver Request form available on Minnesota Housing's Building Standards webpage. - 9.
+The Owner and the Architect must sign and date the "Intent to Comply Certification Initial Application Phase."